mmartinezluis/hotel-booking/README.md

 * Users can find hotel reservations by a given city in real-time.
 * Users can verify the availability of a reservation in real-time and can book a reservation.
 (Achieved: May 17)
 * Users can find hotel reservations by location, checkin date, checkout date, and number of guests.
 (Achieved: May 18)
+* Users can see the list of cities where they have reservations.
+* Users can select a city to see the list of hotels that include booked reservations.
+* Users can select a hotel to see the hotel's description and their booked reservations at that hotel.
+(Achieved: May 22)

 ## Getting Started
 To get started with the app, make sure you have Rails and Git installed on your machine.
 Clone the repo to your local machine: